ki-editor/ki-editor/docs/src/normal-mode/actions/index.md

 For example, selecting multiple words or multiple lines.

-It behaves more or less the same as click-and-drag in the textbox or text area of common GUI applications, but imagine being able to tune **both** ends, unlike using mouse where an incorrect selection means you have to start over again.
+It behaves more or less the same as click-and-drag in the textbox or text area of common GUI applications, but imagine being able to tune **both** ends, unlike using a mouse where an incorrect selection means you have to start over again.

 When selection extension is enabled:

-1. Each selection is composed by 2 ranges (formerly 1 range).
+1. Each selection is composed of 2 ranges (formerly 1 range).
 1. There's only one moveable range at a time.
-1. Press `v` again change the moveable range to the other range.
+1. Press `v` again to change the moveable range to the other range.
-1. Every character between the two ranges, including the two ranges, are selected
+1. Every character between the two ranges, including the two ranges, is selected
-1. Selection-wise actions works on the extended range
+1. Selection-wise actions work on the extended range
-1. Press `esc` to disable selection extension
+1. Press `ESC` to disable selection extension